 There are also cases in which it’s been effective to nudge people to stop unhealthy behaviors.
 Studies have shown that paying people to stop smoking can be a powerful incentive.
 These studies offered smokers rewards that ranged from $45 to $700.
 People who received a reward were less likely to restart smoking, even after the monetary incentive ended.

 Conversely, the Uniform Anatomical Gift Act expressly prohibits payment for organ donations.
 Here, the concern is that allowing payments would undermine the altruism underlying the current system such that nobody would give their organs for free if there is a market for them.
 And where there is a market, it will exploit the poorest among us, who are the most vulnerable.

 In countries that do not prohibit payment for human organs, there is anecdotal evidence of unscrupulous brokers and healthcare providers who profit from the desperation of wealthy recipients at the expense of impoverished and vulnerable donors.

-In the medical context, monetary incentives are typically not available when participants take a health risk that nonetheless provides them with some likely personal benefit.
+WHY MONEY FOR COVID-19 VACCINATION IS DIFFERENT In the medical context, monetary incentives are typically not available when participants take a health risk that nonetheless provides them with some likely personal benefit.
 Instead, payment is more likely for people who agree to participate in clinical trials where the participants are unlikely to benefit medically from their participation.
 This also applies to payments for donations of plasma and gametes given that donors do not benefit medically from their participation.

 A massive payment plan designed to promote COVID-19 vaccination would be very different from current monetary incentives.
 In addition to its novelty, our concern is that such a scheme would have unintended consequences.